Status: Common regular spring and fall migrant and breeder east, rare central, rare casual west.

 Documentation: Specimen: UNSM ZM10565, 4 Sep 1909 Roca, Lancaster Co.

-The earliest Nebraska spring dates since the 1990s are May 4, 7, and 8.
-We believe that published Nebraska reports prior to May 4 are likely to be of Eastern Phoebe, an early migrant, or if heard only, various calls of European Starling.
+We believe that published Nebraska reports prior to May 1 are likely to be of Eastern Phoebe, an early migrant, or if heard only, various calls of European Starling.
 The earliest South Dakota records are in the first week of May (Tallman et al 2002), and in Iowa there are only two late Apr records (Kent and Dinsmore 1996).
 The earliest Kansas specimen is 9 May (Thompson et al 2011).

+The only Panhandle report is of one calling and photographed on the White River Trail, Fort Robinson SHP, Dawes Co 27 May 2021 (Mlodinow, eBird.org).
 Westerly reports are of one seen by several observers at Lake Ogallala, Keith Co 15 May 2004 (Silcock 2004) that had an entirely yellow lower mandible, and singles were there 27 May 2016, 4 Jun 2015, and 5 Jun 2017.
 One was along the South Platte River in Keith Co 20 May 2016.
 Sightings of 1-2 birds 22 May-3 Jun in Lincoln Co in the period 2002-2015 accounted for nine reports of 13 in all in that county during those years.
-One was in Custer Co 19 May 2009.
+One was at NNF Bessey, Thomas Co 31 May 2021.
+One was in Custer Co 19 May 2009, and one was in Dundy Co 19 May 2019.
+One at Chadron SP, Dawes 28 May 2020 was recorded (Kent Skaggs, eBird.org).

 Summer: Eastern Wood-Pewee is most numerous in deciduous forest along the Missouri, Elkhorn, and Platte Rivers, and within the upland oak-hickory region of the extreme southeast.
 Elsewhere it is found westward along major river valleys, but numbers decline rapidly, with few reports from the west since 2000.
 During the 20th Century, Eastern Wood-Pewee slowly extended its range to the west, resulting in contact zones with the more-rapidly eastward-expanding Western Wood-Pewee on the Niobrara River in Sheridan Co (Short 1961; Grzybowski 1988), the lower North Platte Valley in Garden, Keith (Brown et al 1996), and Lincoln Cos, and probably in Deuel Co along the South Platte River (Short 1961) although there are no reports from Deuel Co since 2000.